 Eggs are making a name for themselves as possible brain food because of one key nutrient they contain: choline.

 In another study, older adults with lower levels of choline in the blood had slower sensorimotor function and perception, as well as worse executive function and cognition.
-(13)
+(14)

-One reason is that, like eggs, apples increase the amount of acetylcholine in the brain.
+One reason is that, like eggs, apples may increase the amount of acetylcholine in the brain.
 In one animal study, researchers found that apple juice concentrate increased acetylcholine levels and improved cognitive decline.
-(15)
+(3)

 Chocolate lovers rejoice!
 Cacao, the key ingredient is chocolate, may make for a stronger brain.
 Maybe that explains why Nobel laureates are such fans of chocolate!
 (9)

 The bottom line